cxZzzxc/Blog/source/index.rst

-.. blog documentation master file, created by sphinx-quickstart on Sat Feb  8 00:55:31 2025.
+..
+Blog documentation master file, created by sphinx-quickstart on Mon Feb 10 01:14:45 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-blog documentation
+Blog documentation
 ==================

 Add your content using ``reStructuredText`` syntax.
 See the